-Only a low level (6.1 mg/kg) of chlorides was detected in the sample submitted for corrosivity testing.
+A relatively low concentration (4.8 mg/kg) of chlorides were detected in the sample submitted for corrosivity testing.
 In general, soils possessing chloride concentrations in excess of 500 parts per million (ppm) are considered to be corrosive with respect to steel reinforcement within reinforced concrete.
 Based on the lack of any significant chlorides in the tested sample, the site is considered to have a C1 chloride exposure in accordance with the American Concrete Institute (ACI) Publication 318 Building Code Requirements for Structural Concrete and Commentary.
 Therefore, a specialized concrete mix design for reinforced concrete for protection against chloride exposure is not considered warranted.